chloe-ycs/santander-customer-transaction/README.md

 ## Project Background
 Santander Bank is continually challenging machine learning algorithms to identify new ways to solve our most common challenge, binary classification problems such as: is a customer satisfied?
 Will a customer buy this product?
 Can a customer pay this loan? <br>

 Santander published this task on Kaggle and invite Kagglers to identify which customers will make a specific transaction in the future, irrespective of the amount of money transacted.
-The data provided for this competition is anonymized but has the same structure as the real data which is available to solve this problem.
+The data provided for this task is anonymized but has the same structure as the real data which is available to solve this problem.

 ## Reuiqred Libraries
 - numpy, pandas: numeric data and dataframe operation